29-Year-Old Pitcher – Chicago Cubs

 Daniel Bard Contract Information:

-Signed a minor league contract with the Rangers in January of 2014.
+Signed a minor league contract with the Cubs in January of 2015.

 To instantly reveal our fantasy analysis of every player – including Daniel Bard – simply subscribe now.